Multilevel Quasi-Monte Carlo Methods for Lognormal Diffusion Problems: Mathematical analysis and construction of suitable QMC rules

 \paragraph*{Acknowledgments.}

 Frances Kuo and Ian Sloan acknowledge the support of the Australian Research Council under the projects DP110100442, FT130100655, DP150101770.
 Robert Scheichl and Elisabeth Ullmann acknowledge support from the EPSRC under the project EP/H051503/1.
-Christoph Schwab acknowledges partial support by ERC and SNF during the preparation of this work through Grant ERC AdG247277.
+Christoph Schwab acknowledges partial support by the European Research Council ERC and the Swiss National Science Foundation SNSF during the preparation of this work through Grant ERC AdG247277.
 A large part of this work was performed during visits of Robert Scheichl and Christoph Schwab to the School of Mathematics and Statistics, University of New South Wales, Australia, as well as the visit of Frances Kuo to the Department of Mathematical Sciences, University of Bath, UK.
+The authors thank Mahadevan Ganesh for suggesting an alternative proof strategy which led to quantitative improvements in the bounds of Theorem~\ref{thm:key0}, and James Nichols for re-running all numerical experiments from \cite{gknsss:2012} mentioned in Remark~\ref{rem:correct}.